anchal405/Harit_Setu/README.md

 ## AI Model – Smart Pricing with Fairness

-HaritSetu uses a regression-based machine learning model to **predict the price of crop residues** based on real-world agricultural factors.
+Haritसेतु uses a regression-based machine learning model to **predict the price of crop residues** based on real-world agricultural factors.
 The goal is to ensure that farmers receive **fair, data-driven pricing** instead of relying on middlemen or guesswork.

 ### Key Details:
 - **Algorithm:** Regression using Scikit-learn